 Readily soluble boron (RS-B)

-Readily soluble boron in calcareous soil was significantly influenced by boron sources (S), levels of application (L), and their interaction (SxL) at flowering, peg formation, and harvest stages (Tables 2, 4, 6).
+Readily soluble boron in calcareous soil was significantly influenced by boron sources (S), levels of application (L), and their interaction (SxL) at flowering, pod formation, and harvest stages (Tables 2, 4, 6).
 Across all three growth stages, boric acid (S₂) recorded higher RS-B values than borax (S₁).
 At the flowering stage, the mean RS-B content under boric acid was 0.74 mg kg⁻¹, which was significantly higher than 0.67 mg kg⁻¹ recorded with borax.
-A similar trend was observed at peg formation, where boric acid recorded 0.64 mg kg⁻¹ compared to 0.57 mg kg⁻¹ under borax.
+A similar trend was observed at pod formation, where boric acid recorded 0.64 mg kg⁻¹ compared to 0.57 mg kg⁻¹ under borax.
 At harvest, RS-B declined under both sources; however, boric acid (0.55 mg kg⁻¹) maintained significantly higher RS-B than borax (0.48 mg kg⁻¹).
 Boron application levels showed a clear and significant increase in RS-B at all growth stages.
-The control (L0), RS-B values were 0.48, 0.47, and 0.41 mg kg-1 at flowering, peg formation, and harvest stage, respectively.
+The control (L0), RS-B values were 0.48, 0.47, and 0.41 mg kg-1 at flowering, pod formation, and harvest stage, respectively.
 In contrast, application of boron at 7.5 mg kg-1 resulted in the maximum RS-B of 0.89, 0.73, and 0.63 mg kg-1 at the corresponding stages.
-The interaction effect showed that the maximum RS-B content was recorded under boric acid @ 7.5 mg kg-1 (S2L3), with values of 0.94 mg kg-1 at flowering, 0.79 at peg formation, and 0.69 mg kg-1 at harvest.
+The interaction effect showed that the maximum RS-B content was recorded under boric acid @ 7.5 mg kg-1 (S2L3), with values of 0.94 mg kg-1 at flowering, 0.79 at pod formation, and 0.69 mg kg-1 at harvest.
 This treatment was statistically on par with boric acid @ 5 mg kg-1 (S2L2).
 This was followed by borax @ 7.5 mg kg-1 (S1L3) and borax @ 5.0 mg kg-1 (S1L2).
 Both of which were significantly inferior to the corresponding boric acid treatments.
 The minimum RS-B values were recorded under the control at all growth stages.
 The higher readily soluble boron (RS-B) was observed with boric acid across all growth stages.
 The higher readily soluble boron (RS-B) observed with boric acid across all growth stages is due to its dissolution mainly as undissociated H3BO3, which remains stable in alkaline calcareous soils and contributes directly to the soil solution boron pool (Padbhushan and Kumar, 2015).
 Borax, however, being a sodium borate, increases localized alkalinity and promotes adsorption onto CaCO3 and clat surfaces, thereby reducing its solubility (Ring et al., 2025).
 The progressive increase in RS-B with increasing boron application levels reflects the highly labile nature of this fraction, as higher doses temporarily satisfy soil adsorption sites, allowing more boron to remain in solution (Padbhushan and Kumar, 2017).
 The significantly higher RS-B was recorded under boric acid @ 7.5, and 5 mg kg -1 demonstrates the effectiveness of these application rates in enhancing and sustaining readily soluble boron in calcareous soil.
 The decline in RS-B from flowering to harvest is mainly due to continuous plant uptake and gradual fixation of soluble boron during crop growth.

 Specifically adsorbed boron (SPAB)

-Specifically adsorbed boron (SPAB) in calcareous soil was significantly influenced by boron sources (S), application levels (L), and their interaction (SxL) at flowering, peg formation, and harvest stages (Tables 2, 4, 6).
+Specifically adsorbed boron (SPAB) in calcareous soil was significantly influenced by boron sources (S), application levels (L), and their interaction (SxL) at flowering, pod formation, and harvest stages (Tables 2, 4, 6).
 Across all growth stages, borax (S1) recorded higher SPAB values than boric acid (S2), indicating greater retention of applied boron in specifically adsorbed forms under borax application.